How to Showcase Detroit Art

 Written by Isabella Achenbach — Photography by Michelle & Chris Gerard

 Imagine you’re in an elevator when someone steps in with you.
 You’re going up 15 flights and know that you have approximately 30 seconds to either make conversation or stare at your hands.
 It’s tense, awkward, sometimes uncomfortably sexually charged, and it always feels like time has slowed down dramatically.
-That hyper-awareness of one’s physical being was my focus in the year-long process of curating Personal Space, an exhibition of Detroit artists staged by Grand Circus Magazine and Public Pool.
+That hyper-awareness of one’s physical being was my focus in the year-long process of curating Personal Space, an exhibition of Detroit artists staged by Grand Circus Magazine.

 Our physical surroundings, relationships with one another, hidden insecurities and desires, and the examination of human traces are examples of the interpretations made by the sixteen participating artists.
 Spotlighting performance, audience interaction, photography, painting, video, sculpture, installation and prints, this exhibition used different forms of media to directly and abstractly confront the relationship between the human figure and its surroundings.